castorini/bertserini/README.md

 ```
 bash train.sh
 ```
-This script will run the training for BERT on SQuAD dataset.
+This script will run the training for BERT on the SQuAD dataset.
 It will generate checkpoints under ./tmp/ \
-You can also train the base model from other pretrained model as long as it is already supporting Question Answering.
+You can also train the base model from other pre-trained models as long as it is already supporting Question Answering.

-## Inferencing SQuAD under open-domain setting
+## Inferencing SQuAD under the open-domain setting

-Set the ckpt information in the below script, according to the path after training. \
+Set the checkpoint information in the below script, according to the path after training. \
 We have upload the finetuned checkpoints to hugging face, you can directly use them with the argments```--model_name_or_path rsvp-ai/bertserini-bert-base-squad``` or ```--model_name_or_path rsvp-ai/bertserini-bert-large-squad``` in the ```inference.sh``` script. \
 Then run:
 ```